andy-thomas/Trails2010/Trails2012/ReadMeAndy.txt

 This solution uses the following:
 ASP.Net MVC3
+MVC Scaffolding
 MEF
 MEFContrib for MVC3
 SQL Server
 JQuery
+JQuery UI
+Telerik MVC Extensions
 Modernizr
 EntityFramework Code First
 NHibernate 3 (includes Linq to NHibernate)
-Fluent NHibernate (with both fluent mapping and automapping)
+Fluent NHibernate (this project utilises both fluent mapping and automapping) (NHibernate uses Castle Core and Iesi Collections, MEF uses WebActivator, MVC Scaffolding uses T4Scaffolding)

 The web project has MEF Contrib, which ties the MEF dependency Injector into the MVC framework.
 By using this, the project only needs to reference the IRepository in Trails2010.DataAccess folder.
 The controllers are configured to import any objects that MEF gives them.
-By convention, MEF will import any classes which implement the IRepository interface which it finds in any assemby DLLs which it finds lying around in the bin directory.
+By convention, MEF will import any classes which implement the IRepository interface which it finds in any assemby DLLs which it finds lying around in the bin directory
+(or, in this case, the "bin\PlugIns" directory - see below).
 Thus, the Entity framework repository can be plugged in simply by dropping the "Trails2010.DataAccess.EF" DLL file into the bin folder - no explicit reference is needed.
 (Although, if we _were_ to reference the Trails2010.DataAccess.EF project within the web project, then of course the current up-to-date version would get copied in on every build for us, which is more convenient, but leads to tighter coupling).
 This way, we could simply replace the EF repository with another, say one based on NHibernate,